ARTICLE I COURSE OF STUDY

 Rule 9 Make-up Examinations

-A student who has been excused from taking an examination at the regularly scheduled time must make up the examination in one of the following ways, as determined by the Dean: (1) by taking an examination in the course later than the scheduled time, but ordinarily not later than the last day of the examination period involved; or (2) by taking an In Progress and completing the requirements of the course pursuant to the provisions of Rule 14.1 below (regarding In Progress grades).
+A student who has been excused from taking an examination at the regularly scheduled time must make up the examination by taking an examination in the course later than the scheduled time, but ordinarily not later than the last day of the examination period involved.

 Rule 10 The Honor Code

 Examinations are conducted under the Academic Honor Code, attached to this document as Appendix A.